 Our management team has broad discretion to use the net proceeds from this offering and its investment of these proceeds may not yield a favorable return.
-They may invest the proceeds of this offering in ways with which investors disagree.
+We may invest the proceeds of this offering in ways with which investors disagree.

 We have broad discretion as to how to spend and invest the proceeds from this offering, and we may spend or invest these proceeds in a way with which our stockholders disagree.
 Accordingly, investors will need to rely on our judgment with respect to the use of these proceeds.
-We currently intend to use the proceeds from this offering: (1) to expand our life sciences commercial operations to grow and support the installed base of our products among life sciences research customers in the United States and internationally; (2) to improve and update our Simoa technology and instruments and to develop additional assays, including assays for nucleic acid detection; (3) to support the launch of our new Quanterix SR instrument, currently scheduled for launch in 2018; (4) to potentially move into a larger corporate headquarters in order to have the appropriate infrastructure to support the increase in our employee base in addition to an increase in our manufacturing footprint; (5) to pursue regulatory approvals or clearances to develop instruments, assay kits and consumables; (6) to potentially pursue acquisitions or other business development opportunities; and (7) for working capital and other general corporate purposes.
+We currently intend to use the proceeds from this offering: (1) to expand our life sciences commercial operations to grow and support the installed base of our products among life sciences research customers in the United States and internationally; (2) to improve and update our Simoa technology and instruments and to develop additional assays, including assays for nucleic acid detection; (3) to support the launch of our new Quanterix SR-X instrument, currently scheduled for launch in 2018; (4) to potentially move into a larger corporate headquarters in order to have the appropriate infrastructure to support the increase in our employee base in addition to an increase in our manufacturing footprint; (5) to pursue regulatory approvals or clearances to develop instruments, assay kits and consumables in areas outside of life science research, including potentially LDTs, IVD tests and other markets, and, subject to the receipt of such necessary regulatory approvals or clearances, to develop such instruments, assay kits and consumables; (6) to potentially pursue acquisitions or other business development opportunities; and (7) for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to acquire, license and invest in complementary products, technologies or businesses; however, we currently have no agreements or commitments to complete any such transaction.
 These uses may not yield a favorable return to our stockholders.